 5. Conclusions

 In conclusion, Q-SAR represents a pivotal advancement in emergency response capabilities.
-By leveraging the drone’s swarm abilities it is able to conduct complete coverage of the damaged area significantly faster compared to traditional methods.
+By leveraging the drone’s swarm abilities, it is able to conduct complete coverage of the damaged area significantly faster compared to traditional methods.
 Adopting muti-tier swarm architecture significantly helps achieve this task as the initial reporting of rubble areas is done by HADs while LADs go to the determined locations for detection.
 In addition, utilizing radar technology offers a robust solution for detecting individuals trapped under rubble, thereby increasing survival rates.
 The incorporation of machine learning for multi-modal sensing fusion significantly improves detection accuracy, ensuring precise identification of survivors.
 Notably, the detection model achieves an accuracy of 94.08%, with Doppler frequency being the most influential factor, particularly in unstable conditions when the drone is hovering.
 Moreover, the implementation of a centralized communication scheme facilitates efficient coordination and management of the swarm, optimizing resource allocation and response efforts during critical scenarios.

 6. Patents